Use our free automotive conversion rate optimization tool

 When setting up an experiment Optimize starts with a hypothesis.
 An example hypothesis that Google gives is “Changing the color of the ‘Add to cart’ button from blue to green will increase revenue by 10 percent.”
 After setting up your hypothesis, Optimize guides you through the next steps.

-The most common optimization tool right under your nose: Google Analytics
+The most common optimization tool: Google Analytics

 We like to look at important metrics related to UX in Google Analytics, such as bounce rate, pages with a high exit rate, and page value.
 It’s easy to prioritize and spot problems with your conversion.

-Other tools to use
+Other optimization tools to use

 There are literally dozens of conversion rate optimization tools you can use, ranging from free to expensive.
 A comprehensive list would be too long for this article!